code4policy/modules/data/03-5-python-filtering.md

 1. Read vegetables.csv into a variable called `vegetables`.
 2. Loop through `vegetables` and filter down to only green vegtables using a whitelist.
+3. Print veggies to the terminal
-3. Output another csv called `green_vegetables.csv`.
+4. Bonus: Output another csv called `green_vegetables.csv`.